marinamolinat/Sailmate-a-chess-engine/README.md

     *(All inherit from `Piece`)*

-* **`Board`** — Handles game state and possible move generation
+* **`Board`** — Handles game state and possible move generation -It has multiple methods. .draw() will draw the current board state as ascii

 * **`FEN`** — Parses a simple FEN string into board state